opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 59     I find that the March 2008 Resolution was not a contemporaneous document and that there was in fact no restructuring plan.
 The Disposal Transactions were not carried out pursuant to the alleged restructuring plan.
 In my view, the restructuring plan was an afterthought in an attempt to justify the Disposal Transactions.

-60     In coming to my conclusions, I have been mindful of the principle that where fraud or dishonesty is alleged, more evidence is needed than in an ordinary civil case to discharge the standard of proof on a balance of probabilities: _Gimpex Ltd v Unity Holdings Business Ltd and others and another appeal_ [2015] 2 SLR 686 at [184].
+60     In coming to my conclusions, I have been mindful of the principle that where fraud or dishonesty is alleged, more evidence is needed than in an ordinary civil case to discharge the standard of proof on a balance of probabilities: _Gimpex Ltd v Unity Holdings Business Ltd and others and another appeal_ <span class="citation">[2015] 2 SLR 686</span> at [184].
 In my view, the evidence was more than sufficient in this case.

 **Whether Parakou was insolvent at the material time**